ControlSystemStudio/cs-studio/products/SNS/product/org.csstudio.sns.updatesite/Readme.txt

   Check settings.sh for the required versions.
   On my first attempt, versions didn't match and voila, it didn't work.
   The delta pack is needed for the headless build as well as cross-builds.
-  0. Unzip the delta pack into the IDE installation for the headless build.
-  1. Also extract the delta pack archive into its own directory on disk.
+  1. Extract the delta pack archive into its own directory on disk.
-  2. Open the Target Platform preferences (Window -> Preferences -> Plug-in Development -> Target Platform).
+  2. In the IDE, open the Target Platform preferences (Window -> Preferences -> Plug-in Development -> Target Platform).
   3. Edit the active target, add the delta pack directory (top level that contains features, plugins).
+  4. For headless build, see settings.sh DELTAPACK

 ** Headless build
   # Edit the version number in settings.sh(!!), then run